jdmassman/cv/README.md

   - Results:
     * Improvements to the urgent case model will be minor at best and require a very large effort due to the high variability inherent in the data.
     * Emergent model was developed but we could not measure performance on real data due to COVID pandemic.

+* Lead data scientist on producing forward-looking models for retrospective performance metrics pertaining to cancer patients.
+The metrics focus on the time up to death and we seek to improve care without knowing the death date in advance.

 * Statistician for several peer-reviewed [publications](README.md#publications).